Nukus, Moynak, Khiva Tour – 4 days

-Best time: All year around
+Best time: All year round

 Day 1 – Tashkent- Nukus-Moynak

-Transfer to Tashkent airport and take morning flight to Nukus.
+Transfer to Tashkent airport and take a morning flight to Nukus.
 Arrive in Nukus and drive to Moynak (220km, 2,5 hours).
-En route stop in Mizdakhan complex.
+En route stop in the Mizdakhan complex.
 Arrive in Moynak and visit the ship cemetery and local museum.
 Return to Nukus.

 Day 2 – Nukus – Khiva

 After breakfast, visit Savitsky Art Museum.
 Before leaving for Khiva stop at the statue of famous Karakalpak poet Berdakh, Nukus City Hall, and Drama Theatre.
 PM drive to Khiva.
-En route stops at ‘Chilpik’ and ‘Topraqala’.
+En-route stops at ‘Chilpik’ and ‘Topraqala’.
 Arrive in Khiva.

 Day 3 – Khiva

-Full day sightseeing tour in Ichon Qala.
-Visit Kuhna-Ark citadel, Mohammed Aminkhan Medressa, Kalta Minor minaret and other monuments.
+Full-day sightseeing tour in Ichon Qala.
+Visit Kuhna-Ark citadel, Mohammed Aminkhan Medressa, Kalta Minor minaret, and other monuments.